-It is also possible to copy Downloadable files data to the remote site via Downloadable Product checkbox.
+It is also possible to copy Downloadable file and Settings data to the remote site via the related options.

 You can also copy Upsells and Cross sells products to remote site via checkboxes.
 Is important to keep in mind that selected Upsells and Cross sells products should exists and be connected in the remote site beforehand in order to copy the data correctly.

 When Grouped Product is selected, Grouped and Upsells products checkboxes appear to allow copy them to the remote site.
 Like Linked Products is important to keep in mind that the products should exists and be connected in the remote site beforehand.

 For External/Affiliate product type, Product URL and Button Text fields appear in General panel to allow you to copy the values to the remote site.